mvolkmann/blog/src/swift-ui.md

   - on small screens, slides in from bottom
   - on large screens, appears as a Popover
   - can use to request confirmation before a destructive operation
-  - SwiftUI creates this with TODO
+  - SwiftUI creates this with `ActionSheet`, but that is deprecated.
-    GRONK
+    TODO: What takes its place?

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/activity-views/",
     "Activity View" %}

   - set of activity buttons applicable in current context such as Copy, Add, or Find
+  - also referred to as a "share sheet"
   - appears as a Sheet or Popover
   - SwiftUI creates this with TODO
+    TODO: Is this supported in SwiftUI?
+Maybe UIKit is required.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/alerts/",